 Then, Mondelez came under fire again in 2012 when the Chicago business newspaper, Crain’s, reported that the name sounds like a vulgar word used in Russia and that Kraft potentially made a misstep in applying a single name across a multitude of countries.
 Kraft spokesman John Simley told Crain’s “We did extensive due diligence in testing the name.
 That included two rounds of focus groups in 28 languages, including Russian.
 We determined misinterpretations in any of the languages to be low-risk.”

-These perceived localization errors highlight the importance of carefully reviewing all brand naming and label translations to avoid confusion or negative perceptions around a global brand.
+These perceived Arabic translation error highlight the importance of carefully reviewing all brand naming and label translations to avoid confusion or negative perceptions around a global brand.